 She considers it both a privilege and a great responsibility to be able to tell the stories of people in her community.

-Mike Soltys, who was ESPN’s first college intern in 1980, serves as vice president, U.S. network communications, responsible for strategic planning for publicity for ESPN, ESPN2, ESPN Classic, ESPNEWS and ESPNU, and ESPN on ABC.
-His responsibilities also include oversights of public relations of ESPN Regional TV, ESPN Radio, ESPN the Magazine, events owned by ESPN and the communications department’s listings, viewer response, photography and new media areas.
+Mike Soltys, who was the first college intern hired by ESPN founder Bill Rasmussen in 1980, serves as vice president, corporate communications, responsible for publicity for ESPN, ESPN2, ESPN Classic, ESPNEWS, SEC Network, ESPNU, ESPN Radio and ESPN on ABC.

-He graduated from the University of Connecticut magna cum laude with a bachelor’s degree in communications and later earned a Master of Arts degree in communications from the University of Harford.
+He graduated from the University of Connecticut magna cum laude with a bachelor’s degree in communications and remains active with the school.
+He later earned a Master of Arts degree in communications from the University of Hartford.

-Soltys and his family reside in Southington, Connecticut, where his community involvement includes serving on the Board of Directors of Bread for Life and being active in his church.
+Soltys and his family reside in Southington, Connecticut, where his community involvement includes serving as board chairman of Bread for Life and being active in his church.
 He is an Ambassador for Youth Journalism International.

 Waleed Tariq was born in Karachi, Pakistan.
 He is currently affiliated with a top Pakistani English daily, The Express Tribune as its News Editor.
 There, he is responsible for story assignments on its digital platform and social media strategies.
 He supervises a team that monitors and gathers news and formats it for online dissemination.